 Although your pet has been offered a small meal while in the hospital they can be offered another light meal tonight.
-This should be easily digestible such as cooked chicken and or white fish.
+This should be easily digestible such as cooked chicken and boiled rice or white fish.
 Alternatively, you can purchase a tin of Royal Canin Gastrointestinal food from reception.

-Normal appetite should return in 24-48 hours so they can be offered their normal diet the day after surgery.
+Normal appetite should return in 24-48 hours so can be offered their normal diet the day after surgery.

 Once fully recovered reduce your pet’s daily amount of food by approximately 1/4.
 Their metabolism will start to slow down and reducing food intake will help prevent obesity.